Shippable/docs/sources/deploy/multi_stage_cd_dev_test_prod.md

 * `app_dev_environment` is a [params](/platform/workflow/resource/params) resource that stores key-value pairs that are set as environment variables for consumption by the application in the dev environment.
 * `app_test_environment` is a [params](/platform/workflow/resource/params) resource that stores key-value pairs that are set as environment variables for consumption by the application in the dev environment.
 * `app_prod_environment` is a [params](/platform/workflow/resource/params) resource that stores key-value pairs that are set as environment variables for consumption by the application in the dev environment.
+* `app_dev_replicas` is a [replicas](/platform/workflow/resource/replicas) resource that specifies the number of instances of the container to deploy in the dev environment.
+* `app_test_replicas` is a [replicas](/platform/workflow/resource/replicas) resource that specifies the number of instances of the container to deploy in the test environment.
-* `app_replicas` is a [replicas](/platform/workflow/resource/replicas) resource that specifies the number of instances of the container to deploy.
+* `app_prod_replicas` is a [replicas](/platform/workflow/resource/replicas) resource that specifies the number of instances of the container to deploy in the prod environment.
 * `op_dev_cluster` is a [cluster](/platform/workflow/resource/cluster/) resource that represents the development environment cluster in the orchestration platform where the application is deployed to.
 * `op_test_cluster` is a [cluster](/platform/workflow/resource/cluster/) resource that represents the test environment cluster in the orchestration platform where the application is deployed to.
 * `op_prod_cluster` is a [cluster](/platform/workflow/resource/cluster/) resource that represents the prod environment cluster in the orchestration platform where the application is deployed to.

 **Jobs (green boxes)**

-* `app_dev_service_def` is a [manifest](/platform/workflow/job/manifest) job used to create a service definition of your application for the dev environment, encompassing the image, options and environment that is versioned and immutable.
+* `app_service_def` is a [manifest](/platform/workflow/job/manifest) job used to create a service definition of your application for the dev environment, encompassing the image, options and environment that is versioned and immutable.
-* `app_test_service_def` is a [manifest](/platform/workflow/job/manifest) job used to create a service definition of your application for the test environment, encompassing the image, options and environment that is versioned and immutable.
-* `app_prod_service_def` is a [manifest](/platform/workflow/job/manifest) job used to create a service definition of your application for the prod environment, encompassing the image, options and environment that is versioned and immutable.
 * `app_dev_deploy_job` is a [deploy](/platform/workflow/job/deploy) job which deploys `app_service_def` to the development cluster.
 * `app_test_deploy_job` is a [deploy](/platform/workflow/job/deploy) job which deploys `app_service_def` to the test cluster.
 * `app_prod_deploy_job` is a [deploy](/platform/workflow/job/deploy) job which deploys `app_service_def` to the prod cluster.